determined-ai/determined/docs/integrations/notification/slack.rst

 Determined has the ability to send links to experiments, projects, and workspaces in Slack messages.
 To enable Determined to send correctly formatted links you must set the **Base URL** in the Determined cluster configuration.
-The **Base URL** is the website address that is used to access the Determined cluster user interface.
+The **Base URL** is the website address that is used to access the Determined user interface.
 The value should be in the format of `https://yourdomain.com`

 There are three ways to set the **Base URL**.

 #.
 Setting a **DET_WEBHOOK_BASE_URL** environment variable.
 #.
 Using the flag `--webhook-base-url`
 #.
-Adding a `base_url` entry to the webhook portion of the master configuration file an example is
+Adding a `base_url` entry to the webhook portion of the master configuration file.
+An example is
    shown below:

 .. code::